sctb/lumen/README.md

 ("a" "b" "c")
 ```

-A convenient notation for certain strings is to quote their name:
+Another way to write many strings is to simply quote their name:
 ```
 > 'a
 "a"